Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/02_usurper_of_frost.en.md

 There will also be six stacks of *Lightsteeped* randomly distributed among the party.

-There are three ways to resolve *Light Rampant*.
+There are several ways to resolve *Light Rampant*.
+Essentially, the party needs to decide two things:

+1. How to resolve tethers.
+2. How to drop puddles.

+These are *largely* interchangeable with one another, so experiment to see what works for your group.

+The more important decision is how to deal with the tethers.
 In order of my personal preference, they would be:

 1. 4:4 - East adjust
 2. MT-anchor ZizieZip
 3. 4:4 - CW adjust

+We have decided to follow the 4:4 East adjust method to resolve the tethers, but are dropping puddles like ZizieZip's strat (but mirrored).

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>